Spcman/getting-to-know-julia/_posts/2019-09-01-flux-cnn-zoo.md

     (10, 128)

-Each OneHot vector in the batch encodes the labelled digit; i.e. whether it is 1 through to 10.
-You can see the first OneHotVector in the first batch with the following.
+Each OneHotVector in the batch encodes the labelled digit; i.e. whether it is 1 through to 10.
+You can see the first OneHotVector in the first batch with the following code.

 ```julia
 train_set[1][2][:,1]